13 March 2018

 Julie Siegenhardt, 19, Darlington

 My name is Julie and I really really really just like writing.
 I’m from Cape Town, the city on the tip of Africa, the city with big mountains and lots of problems but also lots of magic.
 Walking around intrigued by everything and casually forgoing correct punctuation and grammar (literally allll the tiiime) is what I do best.
 In high school my English teacher took a shine to my writing and submitted some of my essays to an anthology called English Alive, filled with writing from students all over South Africa and I was lucky enough to be published in that a few times.
 Writing to me is synonymous with existing, its how I live my life.
-I find it easy to chuck words on to a page but to make them mean something, to have structure and specific tone and make sense to someone other than myself is what I hope to gain from Tracks.
+I find it easy to chuck words on to a page but to make them mean something, to have structure and specific tone and make sense to someone other than myself is what I hope to gain from Toolkits.
 Pop a holla on my Insta or Tumblr @julsrobyn

 Maddie Godfrey, 22, North Perth